-14 Form, publication, and duration of section 11 orders
+14 Form, publication, and duration of COVID-19 orders

-- (1) A section 11 order must- - (a) be in writing; and - (b) state the area to which it applies; and - (c) state when it comes into force. - (2) A section 11 order must, at least 48 hours before it comes into force,- - (a) be published on a publicly accessible Internet site maintained by or on behalf of the New Zealand Government; and - (b) be notified in the Gazette. - (3) However, the Minister or Director-General (as the case may be) need not comply with the 48-hour time limit in subsection (2) if satisfied that the order should come into force urgently to prevent or contain the outbreak or spread of COVID-19, but in that case must comply with subsection (2)(a) and (b) as soon as practicable. - (4) A section 11 order made by the Director-General expires 1 month after the date on which it comes into force, unless it is sooner revoked or extended. - (5) The Minister and the Director-General must keep their section 11 orders under review.
+- (1) A COVID-19 order must- - (a) be in writing; and - (b) state the area to which it applies; and - (c) state when it comes into force. - (2) A COVID-19 order must, at least 48 hours before it comes into force,- - (a) be published on a publicly accessible Internet site maintained by or on behalf of the New Zealand Government; and - (b) be notified in the Gazette. - (3) However, the Minister or Director-General (as the case may be) need not comply with the 48-hour time limit in subsection (2) if satisfied that- - (a) the order should come into force urgently to prevent or contain the outbreak or spread of COVID-19 (but in that case must comply with subsection (2)(a) and (b) as soon as practicable); or - (b) the effect of the order is only to remove or reduce requirements imposed by a COVID-19 order.

+- (4) A COVID-19 order made by the Director-General expires 1 month after the date on which it comes into force, unless it is sooner revoked or extended. - (5) The Minister and the Director-General must keep their COVID-19 orders under review.